What you need to know about having a guide dog

 A puppy’s training starts when they are just eight weeks old.
-Each year up to 120 wee puppies are placed in homes of Puppy Walkers.
+Each year up to 120 wee puppies are placed in homes of Puppy Raisers.
 These dedicated volunteers provide the young pups with their first family home, socialise them and help them develop confidence.
 After about a year, the pups return to the Blind Foundation’s Guide Dog centre, where they start the formal part of their training.

 The intensive formal training teaches the puppy all they need to know to become a world-class guide dog.
 From negotiating busy roads and footpaths, to getting on and off a bus or train.